-This is a stunning large white owl with black markings and yellow eyes and is designed for a cold environment with fully feathered feet and feathered nasal area to keep it warm in the cold Arctic conditions.
+Found in the Arctic tundra, the Snowy Owl is a stunning large white owl with black markings and yellow eyes that is mostly active during daytime.
+They are incredibly evolved for a cold environment with fully feathered feet and feathered nasal area to keep it warm in the cold Arctic conditions.

 Breeding is dependent on the food supply so in a “good lemming year” they have more young.

-The Snowy Owls are definitely a favourite on the Park.
-Herdi, the female, joined us in 2000 as a ex-pet found lost in the woods and handed in to the RSPCA.
+The Snowy Owls are definitely a favourite in the park.
+Herdi, the female, joined us in 2000 as an ex-pet found lost in the woods and handed in to the RSPCA.
 In 2003, she was joined by Orkney, a male, a local re-homed pet as he was ‘too noisy’ at night!